-Did you know that 40% of damages to the home are caused by water?
-Every day homes across Canada suffer water damage and the risk of it happening at your home is on the rise.
+Did you know that 40% of damages to homes are caused by water?
+Every day homes across Canada suffer water damage and the risk of it happening to your home is on the rise.
 With the recent changes in weather patterns and climate, severe weather events are becoming more frequent and causing more damage.
 Extreme storms that used to happen every 40 or 50 years in Canada now occur in some areas or regions every 5 or 6 years.
 Changing weather patterns are forcing the insurance industry to change policies to address these new and now common risks.
 This is especially true in terms of coverage for water damage to your home.

-Standard home insurance companies tend to have some coverage for water damage.
+Standard home insurance companies in Ontario tend to have some coverage for water damage.
 However, it will usually only cover the costs of repairs if the damage was sudden and unforeseen (such as the drenching of your drywall from a burst pipe).
 There are certain misfortunes that usually aren't covered by basic home insurance.
 However, there are options for additional coverage.

 Most standard policies will cover loss and damage due to fire.
-However, some policies do have certain exceptions and it is best to have a Morison Insurance professional guide you through your options.
+However, some policies do have certain exceptions and it is best to have an Insurance professional guide you through your options.
 Insurance companies are very strict on forfeiting coverage when a fire was started intentionally by the homeowner.
 To further cover yourself from other occasions of fire damage, you may want to consider some additional coverage.

-Most standard home insurance policies cover you against being liable for something that happens on your property.
+Most standard Ontario home insurance policies cover you against being liable for something that happens on your property.
 There are two ways in which you will be protected.

 Sometimes the worst happens, we lose our home due to water, fire or extreme weather events.
 If ever you find yourself in a situation of needing a total home rebuild, you will be extremely grateful to have guaranteed replacement coverage.
 What does this type of coverage do?
 It replaces the total value of your home if you ever lose it.
 With the constantly changing (and increasing) home market, what you paid for your home 10 years ago won't get you the same type of home today.
 Guaranteed replacement coverage ensures that you will receive the appropriate funds to replace your home even if the damage exceeds your policy's limits.
 With it, you'll have peace of mind knowing that you will always be able to rebuild your home to its pre-claim condition.